 "Patient safety and quality is infused in all the nursing programs," Palmieri said.
 "It's a key competency expected of any healthcare professional."

 Already have a BSN degree?
-Consider enrolling in the online MSN program.
+Consider enrolling in an online MSN program.
 The general degree, the MS in Nursing (MSN) online program, gives you a broad background in the in-depth competencies that you need to fulfill industry standards.
 It's the perfect choice if you're ready to take your career to the next step whether pursuing an advanced clinical role or leadership position.

-The Nurse Educator MSN program may be the better option if you're interested in passing on your expertise to the next generation of nurses.
-The advanced degree will prepare you for teaching positions in hospitals, healthcare organizations, universities and community colleges.
+A Nurse Educator MSN program may be the better option if you're interested in passing on your expertise to the next generation of nurses.
+The advanced degree can prepare you for teaching positions in hospitals, healthcare organizations, universities and community colleges.
 Without qualified instructors at community colleges, nursing schools, university hospitals and online institutions, qualified nursing students will be turned away, creating a nursing shortage at a time when the demand for these professionals is high.

 Even if you don't yet have a bachelor's degree, a master's isn't out of reach.
-The accelerated online RN to MSN option provides qualified students who are interested in continuing to the MSN track with an opportunity to take two graduate-level courses within the BSN program.
+An accelerated online RN to MSN option provides qualified students who are interested in continuing to the MSN track with an opportunity to take two graduate-level courses within the BSN program.
 This saves significant time, as students will move from RN to BSN to MSN without a break in community.